• Skip to main content

 Jump to Recipe

-This persimmon bread with a hint of autumn spice and orange makes a delicious seasonal snack.
-It is light and fluffy, contains pecans for crunch and is super quick and easy to make.
+This persimmon bread with a hint of autumn spice and orange makes a delicious seasonal snack or breakfast.
+It's moist, a little fudgy, not overly sweet, quick and easy to put together.

-This lightly spiced, sweet persimmon bread makes a delicious autumnal treat.
-It contains moderate amounts of sugar and fat and involves a quick and simple preparation method.
+This lightly spiced persimmon bread makes a delicious autumnal treat.
+It contains a moderate amount of sugar and involves a quick and simple preparation method.

 Persimmon bread ingredients and substitutions